Reworld™ Camden

 What is emitted from the stack?

 Over 99.9% of what is emitted from the stack consists of normal components of air, including nitrogen, oxygen, and water vapor.
-Approximately 12.5% of that is carbon dioxide (CO), 10% oxygen, and 68% nitrogen.
+Approximately 12.5% of that is carbon dioxide (CO2), 10% oxygen, and 68% nitrogen.

 The remaining 0.024% of what is emitted from the stack includes nitrogen oxides (NOx), sulfur dioxide (SO2), carbon monoxide (CO), particulate matter (PM), and volatile organic compounds (VOCs) among several other substances considered pollutants.
 For these and other constituents, Reworld™ Camden performs much better than federal and regional standards.
 To learn more about our environmental performance, as well as emissions from other sources within Camden County, check out the full Facility Fact Sheet here.